 4. Dress up.

-Put on the same clothes you would wear if you were going to interview in-person.
+Put on the same clothes for a video interview that you would wear if you were going to interview in-person.
 If the company is formal, wear a jacket and tie for men or a suit jacket for women.
 If the organization is more laid back, wear a business casual shirt or blouse.

 Don’t give into the temptation to dress up only above the waist.
 First, wearing the complete ensemble will help you stay in the interviewing mood.
 Second, if you have to stand up for some reason, you don’t want your shorts or jeans to ruin the impression you’ve made.